krrm1/qb-spawnselector/README.md

 end)
 ```

-*

-two  go to qb-spawn client
+- go to qb-spawn qb-spawn/client.lua

-and go to this event 'qb-spawn:client:setupSpawns'

-and replace it ALL with tihs
+* go to this event 'qb-spawn:client:setupSpawns' and replace it with this
 ```
 RegisterNetEvent('qb-spawn:client:setupSpawns', function(cData, new, apps)
     if not new then